lucydot/ChooChoo/docs/instructors/setup.md

 ## 6. Test setup

-1. Visit your choochoo repository (most likely github.com/username/repo_name)
+1. Visit your choochoo repository (at github.com/organisation_name/repo_name)
 2. Click on  the `Issues` tab towards the top of the page
 3. Click on `New Issue`
-4. Click `Get Started` next to `ChooChoo instructor thread`
+4. Click `Get Started` next to `ChooChoo student thread`
 5. Click on `Preview` to check the formatting looks correct
-6. Repeat steps 1 through 5 for `ChooChoo student thread`
-7. Click `Submit new issue` to automatically generate a checklist
+6. Click `Submit new issue` to automatically generate a checklist
-8. Read through the checklist and double check formatting, spelling, links etc
+7. Read through the checklist and double check formatting, spelling, links etc

 *If `questions` are enabled:*

-9. Repeat steps 1 through 4 for `Question thread` (if questions are enabled)
+9. Repeat for `Question thread` (if questions are enabled)
-10. Read through `Checklist items` at the bottom of the form and double check formatting, spelling etc.

 *If `gh-pages` is enabled:*

-11. Visit the repository website (most likely username.github.io/repo_name) to verify that a page exists
+10. Visit the repository website (most likely username.github.io/repo_name) to verify that a page exists

 ## 7. Share documentation